Comparative Causal Mediation and Relaxing the Assumption of No Mediator-Outcome Confounding: An Application to International Law and Audience Costs: Estimation of Comparative Causal Mediation

 To be explicit, the linearity assumption is also reiterated. \begin{assumption} Linear relationships between the potential outcomes and the mediator.

 \end{assumption}

-As already described above, while the assumption of linearity may seem rigid and demanding, this assumption is made trivial by the employment of a binary mediator.
-Given a binary mediator and the two mutually exclusive binary treatments, the potential outcome models described above are fully saturated and hence ``inherently linear" \citep[p.
+As already described above, while the assumption of linearity seems demanding, it is made trivial by the employment of a binary mediator.
+Given a binary mediator and the two mutually exclusive binary treatments, the potential outcome model described above is fully saturated and hence ``inherently linear" \citep[p.
 37]{angristpischke2009a}.
 This is why it need not be stated nor assumed that the potential values of the mediator are linear in the treatments.
 This also helps to justify the exclusion of covariates from the model.
-In contrast to the case of estimating a single causal mediation effect, the CCM estimands can be estimated consistently without covariate adjustment, as will be shown shortly; furthermore, inclusion of covariates would invalidate the full saturation, and hence linearity, of the models.
+In contrast to the case of estimating a single causal mediation effect, the CCM estimands can be estimated consistently without covariate adjustment, as will be shown shortly; furthermore, inclusion of covariates would invalidate the full saturation, and hence linearity, of the model.